Telehealth Assessments Now Available

 A telehealth psychological assessment is a structured evaluation completed remotely using secure, HIPAA-compliant video conferencing and standardized assessment procedures.
 When appropriate, telehealth can offer flexibility while maintaining professional standards for test administration, interpretation, and feedback.

-To find out if telehealth is appropriate for you, submit a request for consultation at the bottom of his page or contact us at 512-707-2782
+To find out if telehealth is appropriate for you, submit a request for consultation at the bottom of this page or contact us at 512-707-2782

 Appropriateness